r-kok/dockerfy/README.md

 container for each `--user` account in the users home directory so the program running as the user will have permission to read the values and so JavaScript, Python and Go programs can load the secrets programatically from a single file.
 The combined secrets file location is exported as $SECRETS_FILE into the running --start, --run and primary command's environments.

 #### Loading Secret Settings from AWS Systems Manager Parameter Store
-Dcokerfy can also load secrets stored in the AWS Systems Manager [Parameter Store](https://aws.amazon.com/ec2/systems-manager/parameter-store/).
+**Dockerfy** can also load secrets stored in the AWS Systems Manager [Parameter Store](https://aws.amazon.com/ec2/systems-manager/parameter-store/).
 If you specify an expression like `{{ .AWS_Secret.**VARNAME** }}` in a template then dockerfy will try to fetch the parameter from the AWS Parameter store.
 If the parameter cannot be found (due to lack or permission or because it does not exist) dockerfy falls back to using the value of a corresponding ENVIRONMENT value.
-Dockerfy retrieves the decoded values of at most 10 parameters.
+**Dockerfy** retrieves the decoded values of at most 10 parameters.

 You can store multiple parameters in the Parameter Store with different prefixes.
 For example, for production and test: